h2oai/nitro/README.md

 ### Textbox - Icon

-Set `icon=` to display an icon at the end of the textbox.
+Set `icon=` to display an icon at the end of the box.

 ```py